dandi/dandi-cli/docs/source/cmdline/move.rst

 .. option:: -i, --dandi-instance <instance>

-    DANDI instance (either a base URL or a known instance name) containing the remote Dandiset corresponding to the local Dandiset in the current directory [default: ``dandi``]
+    LINC instance (either a base URL or a known instance name) containing the remote dataset corresponding to the local dataset in the current directory [default: ``lincbrain``]

 .. option:: -d, --dandiset <URL>

-    A :ref:`resource identifier <resource_ids>` pointing to a Dandiset on a remote instance whose assets you wish to move/rename
+    A :ref:`resource identifier <resource_ids>` pointing to a dataset on a remote instance whose assets you wish to move/rename

 .. option:: --dry-run